Reviews You Can Rely On

 Credit: Babsi Vigil

-For a traditional-only harness, we thought the Arc'teryx AR-385a had the best features, including wide gear loops, an easy-to-use haul loop, and a waist belt built for hanging belays.
-We could rack it full of gear and quickdraws and still had room for our descent shoes, anchoring gear, and belay setups.
-For fast-and-light alpine missions where you'll spend little time hanging in your harness, the Blue Ice Addax is definitely the way to go.
-It is one of the lightest harnesses on the market, super durable considering its minimalist design, and goes practically unnoticed in your pack.
+The Arc'teryx AR-385a has the best features for a trad-specific harness, including wide gear loops, an easy-to-use haul loop, and a waist belt built for hanging belays.
+We could rack it full of gear and quickdraws and still had room for our approach shoes, anchoring gear, belay setups, extra water, and layers.
+For fast-and-light alpine missions where you'll spend very little time hanging in your harness, the Blue Ice Addax is definitely the way to go.
+It is one of the lightest harnesses on the market, it goes practically unnoticed in your pack, and is super durable considering its minimalist design.

 climbing harness womens - on a multi-pitch route, you need ample space on your gear loops.